Feng-zimo/mini-SwitchHosts/README_EN.md

 ## Recommended Use: All-in-One Integrated Version

-To simplify usage and maintenance, we strongly recommend using the [All-in-One](Stable%20version/All-in-One-Series/All-in-One) version in [All-in-One-Series](Stable%20version/All-in-One-Series), which has the following advantages:
+To simplify usage and maintenance, we strongly recommend using the versions in [All-in-One-Series](Stable%20version/All-In-One-Series), which has the following advantages:
 - Single file supports all platforms (Windows, Linux, macOS)
 - Automatically adapts to system language (English, Chinese)
 - Contains all functional features